Disney’s ‘Miracle’ Actor Michael Mantenuto Dead At 35 From Apparent Suicide

 — The Independent (@Independent) April 27, 2017

 After Miracle, Michael landed a role in the TV movie Dirtbags (2006).
-He played Shafe in Dirtbags and later played as small role in the comedy Surfer, Dude (2008).
+He played Shafe in Dirtbags and later played a small role in the comedy Surfer, Dude (2008).
 He eventually left the entertainment industry and joined the army.

 He recalled in an interview that at the time he was cast in Miracle, he was working on a fishing boat.
 He said that getting cast in the movie felt at the time like “stepping off a boat into a dream.”